Lurkki14/tuxclocker/README.md

 NVIDIA GPUs require [Coolbits](https://wiki.archlinux.org/index.php/NVIDIA/Tips_and_tricks#Enabling_overclocking) set to enable editing of most writable properties (31 for all functionality)

 ## Using prebuilt binaries
+NOTE: the prebuilt binaries may not work for NVIDIA GPUs due to NVML requiring a specific version of the NVIDIA driver.
+See [this issue.](https://github.com/Lurkki14/tuxclocker/issues/63)

+Possible remedies:

+- Use a distribution package if applicable
+- Compile from source
+- Create a Flatpak package

 You can use the `tuxclocker.tar` from the release page if you don't want to compile.
 The tarball is generated from the `mkTarball.sh` script.

 - Download the tarball into some empty directory